 There are several ways to approach minute to win it games.
 They can be played individually or as teams.
 You can even do a mix of both just depending how you want things to go.
 I have all of the rules in this Ultimate Guide to Minute to Win it post.
 It gives you the rundown on options for playing.

-I did all of our shopping for these games at my local dollar store, making it super quick and cost effective.
+I did all of my shopping for these games at my local dollar store, making it super quick and cost effective.
 I have lots of game ideas for you because they move super fast, but you can decide which ones best fits your party.
 Here is the complete shopping list if you play all of these games.
 Quantities will vary depending on how many people you are planning for.

 - Conversation Hearts